kellygwang/SlicerDMRI/citations/index.md

 Citations
 ---------

 Below is a list of publications using 3D Slicer diffusion functionality such as tensor estimation, fiber tracking, fiber selection, and tractography visualization.
-The references were retrieved in Google Scholar using keywords 'SlicerDMRI', 'Slicer Tractography' and 'Slicer DTI'.
-Please contact us on the [Slicer Discussion Forum](https://discourse.slicer.org) with any additions or questions.
+The references were retrieved in Google Scholar using keywords 'SlicerDMRI', 'Slicer Tractography' and 'Slicer DTI'

+Please contact us on the [Slicer Discussion Forum](https://discourse.slicer.org/c/community/slicerdmri) with any questions, or suggested additions.

 {% include_relative References.html %}